henhouseai/henhouse/context/patterns.md

 - The basic patterns are demonstrated by simple action-parser pairs that show the core architectural components.
 - **Action Functions** Action functions do something, often CRUD related to the db, and store their result as JSON thru the gateway response setters
 - **Backend Functions** Backend functions transform action responses into formatted output for different interfaces.
-Parser backends (`@register_parser`) produce CLI table output, HTTP backends (`@register_http`) produce HTML output, and both decorators are typically applied to the same function.
+Parser backends produce CLI table output, HTTP backends produce HTML output.
 Other backend examples include mcp.

 ### Example 1: